 Developers are not charged for any saved game data that’s stored in the cloud.
 Instead, this data is counted against the player’s Google Drive quota - you never have to worry about it.
 The only quota that game developers need to care about is their Google Drive API quota

 All Saved Games are stored in your players' Google Drive Application Data Folder.
 This folder can only be read and written by your game - it cannot be viewed or modified by other developers’ games, so there is additional protection against data corruption.
 In addition, Saved Games are insulated from direct tampering by players so they cannot modify individual Saved Games.

-Your game can still read and write to a saved game when the player's device is offline, but will not be able to sync with Play Game services until network connectivity is established.
-Once reconnected, Play Game services asynchronously updates the saved game data on Google's servers.
+Your game can still read and write to a saved game when the player's device is offline, but will not be able to sync with Google Play games services until network connectivity is established.
+Once reconnected, Google Play games services asynchronously updates the saved game data on Google's servers.

 When using the Saved Games service, your game may encounter conflicts when attempting to save data.
 These conflicts can occur when a user is running more than one instance of your application on different devices or computers.
 Your application must be able to resolve these conflicts in a way that provides the best user experience.

 Typically, data conflicts occur when an instance of your application is unable to reach the Saved Games service while attempting to load data or save it.
 In general, the best way to avoid data conflicts is to always load the latest data from the service when your application starts up or resumes, and save data to the service with reasonable frequency.
 However, it is not always possible to avoid data conflicts.
 Your application should make every effort to handle conflicts such that your users' data is preserved and that they have a good experience.

 Google Play games services currently enforce size limits on binary data and cover image sizes of 3 MB and 800 KB respectively.

 The structured metadata for a saved game contains these these properties: